Soong Ching-ling: 1931–1937: Shanghai

 In 1931, Ching-ling returned to China from Germany, for her mother's funeral.
 She delivered the offer from Moscow to exchange Chiang Ching-kuo, the son of Chiang Kai-shek, for the arrested Soviet intelligence officer Jakob Rudnik.
-Chiang Kai-shek turned down this offer, although his wife Mei-ling wanted to agreed.
+Chiang Kai-shek turned down this offer, although his wife Mei-ling wanted to agree.
 Ching-ling hereafter began working for Comintern.
 In May 1933, Ching-ling contacted Liao Chengzhi on behalf of Comintern to request intelligence from the CCP.
-In 1934, a memo of Commintern suggests that the local Soviet representative believed it was a mistake to admit her into the Communist Party, which made her lose her unique value.
+In 1934, a memo of Comintern suggests that the local Soviet representative believed it was a mistake to admit her into the Communist Party, which made her lose her unique value.

+After the Japanese invasion of Manchuria in 1931, Chiang adopted the slogan "first internal pacification, then external resistance," contending that warlords and the CCP had to be eliminated before the invading Japanese could be opposed.
+This policy of avoiding a frontal war against Japan and prioritizing anti-communist suppression was widely unpopular and provoked nationwide protests.
+Soong Ching-ling was among those who criticised the Nationalist government's position, stating that its policies stifled people's resistance.

 With financial backing from the Comintern, Ching-ling maintained contact with Moscow through Agnes Smedley and Ruth Weiss.
-She played a key role in rescuing Communist leaders, including Chen Geng, Liao Chengzhi, and Chen Duxiu, and communicated with the CCP viaher secretary Li Yun.
+She played a key role in rescuing Communist leaders, including Chen Geng, Liao Chengzhi, and Chen Duxiu, and communicated with the CCP via her secretary Li Yun.
 She also provided Dong Jianwu with a special passport signed by Zhang Xueliang, enabling him to link Communist organisations in Shanghai and Shaanxi.
 At Mao Zedong's request, she sent doctor Ma Haide and journalist Edgar Snow to Yan'an Soviet.
 Few were aware that she was secretly acting as a Communist agent.